-The aircraft will be co-produced by Boeing and Kawasaki Heavy Industries (KHI).
+The aircraft will be co-produced by Boeing and Kawasaki Heavy Industries (KHI), just as with previous Chinooks procured by Japan.
 The two companies have collectively delivered over 100 Chinooks to the JSDF since the 1980s in one of the longest-lasting and most successful licence manufacturing programmes in Japan.

 The Block II Chinook extended-range aircraft is Boeing’s next generation of heavylift, multi-mission helicopter.
-The aircraft features an advanced digital cockpit, reinforced airframe, enhanced fuel tanks and other improvements, allowing increased performance and commonality with the expanding global fleet of updated Chinooks.
+The aircraft features an advanced digital cockpit, reinforced airframe, enhanced fuel tanks that give a range of around 1,000 km and other improvements, allowing increased performance and commonality with the expanding global fleet of updated Chinooks.

 The adoption of a modern aircraft design and avionics architecture enables future technology upgrades and the ability to further expand operational capabilities.